ranvijay-kumar4/Shooting_And_Upskilling_Range/Web_Development/Backend/Node_notes.md

 - res.end will provide response to server and end after sending message.
 -  If you change anything on file it will not be reflected on browser we have to restart the server

+- To avoid restarting server again and again after every change install nodemon npm i nodemon
+- Change node index.js to nodemon index.js and run first time npm start and it will keep tracking it whenever there is change it will reload the server.

 ### Always use Non - Blocking task